PNadiadhara/Elite/README.md

    - The map view annotations can be changes by selecting the bar button item for called Game
    - Contains a list of the games you can choose, image and the name of game
    * Detail Popup
-   - when the collection of annotations changes the user can select the actual anotation and it will have:
+   - when the collection of annotations changes the user can select the actual anotation and it will have
-* Parkboard
-   -
 * Feed
    - Displays a list of the acheivements you and your friends have and the games you played
   * Detail